 Holographic Tape is another good way to deter birds.
 These Tapes are also known as “Scare Tape.”
 Generally, Commercial grade mylar is used for designing those Tapes.
 They are shiny and highly reflective.
 Those scare the birds by producing visual disturbance.

 So, When birds notice flashes of reflected sunlight near the Mailbox, they’ll easily be scared of it and keep them away from your Mailbox.
 But, This method is less effective compared to bird spikes and decoys.
 You can use the Gold Silver Reflective Tape near your Mailbox to keep them away.

 Why is Bird Poop White?

-While scrubbing bird poop off your mailbox, chances are, you have wondered why the poop has a whitish coloration to it and why it is so hard to scrub off.
+While scrubbing bird poop off your mailbox, chances are, you have wondered why the poop has a whitish color and is so hard to scrub off.
 We’ll tell you why that is.
-Birds differ from mammals in several aspects, one of them is that, unlike mammals, they do not produce urine.
+Birds differ from mammals in several aspects.
+One of them is that, unlike mammals, they do not produce urine.
 They excrete nitrogenous wastes in the form of uric acid, and this presents itself as a white paste.
-Regarding the stickiness of the bird poop, this is due to the fact that uric acid does not dissolve in water and so it sticks strongly to the surface of mailboxes, windshields,s and other surfaces making it very hard to wipe off.
+Regarding the stickiness of the bird poop, this is due to the fact that uric acid does not dissolve in water, so it sticks strongly to the surface of mailboxes, windshields, and other surfaces, making it very hard to wipe off.

-If you aren’t too sure which one to try, you can start with the simplest one or you can just pick one that is most suited to your tastes.
-For example, not a lot of people are keen on the idea of placing a scarecrow near their mailbox simply to scare off birds.
+If you aren’t too sure which one to try, you can start with the simplest one, or you can just pick one that is most suited to your tastes.
+For example, not many people are keen on placing a scarecrow near their mailbox simply to scare off birds.
 If you are one of such people, you can opt for using a decoy.
-A fake eagle or a hawk can scare off birds while still adding a touch of elegance to your mailbox.
+A fake eagle or a hawk can scare off birds while adding elegance to your mailbox.